slamice/wri/The incredible Russam family/russia.md

 the four kids, 15 13 10 7, in that order,

+they had a potato farm and learned to

 and Ruby the parrot.

 A letter arrives from a mysterious man.